rishika-v/pheno-preserve/README.md

 # phenopreserve
 ## FCBB Final Project:

 PhenoPreserve is a tool designed to facilitate the prediction of the translational value of preclinical models based on preservation of immune cell phenotypes across different species (e.g., human and mouse).
-It integrates both classification and regression models to evaluate and predict phenotypic consistency using scRNA-seq data.
+It integrates expression data preprocessing with classification models to predict phenotypic consistency using scRNA-seq data.

 ## Features
 ### Data Preparation: